-Starting from the 27th of May 2019, we are migrating some of our SSL Products over to the Root R3 and the Root R5 as part of our CA life cycle management and in order to address SHA-1 Root concerns.
+OverviewAs of May 2019, GlobalSign migrated some of its SSL/TLS Products over to Root R3 and Root R5 as part of our CA life cycle management process and to address SHA-1 Root concerns.

-We are changing from using a CA that chains to our older Root R1 that is SHA-1, to our Root R3 that is SHA-256.
-This Root R3 has been in use for several years issuing our ExtendedSSL Certificates and now we are moving our DomainSSL issuance to this Root.
-This new CA under Root R3 will be used to sign both RSA and ECC Certificates.
+All DomainSSL Certificates have been migrated from our older SHA-1 Root R1, to our SHA-256 Root R3.
+Root R3 has been in use for several years issuing our ExtendedSSL Certificates, and now our DomainSSL issuance has been moved to this Root.
+The CA we created for this purpose will be used to sign both RSA and ECC Certificates.

 For your reference, you can check the DomainSSL Intermediate Certificates support article which is found here.

 All OrganizationalSSL Certificates have been migrated from our older SHA-1 Root R1, to our SHA-256 Root R3 and SHA-384 ECC Root R5.
 All requests for RSA Certificates will be issued under a new RSA CA under Root R3 while all requests for ECC Certificates will be issued under a new ECC CA under Root R5.
 The entire chain from SSL Certificate to the Root will be consistent with respect to the key type and signing algorithms (SHA256RSA and SHA384ECDSA).